Home » USA » Grand Canyon West Rim helicopter tours

 However, to go up on the glass bridge, you need Skywalk tickets.

-If you prefer to combine your helicopter tour over the West Rim with a Skywalk visit, we recommend:
+If you prefer to combine your helicopter tour over the West Rim with a Skywalk visit, we recommend the Helicopter tour, buffet lunch, boat ride, and Skywalk tour.

 If you aren’t keen on a helicopter tour, you can check out the other Grand Canyon Skywalk tickets and tours